samidon16/Chrome-Extension-Puppeteer/README.md

 This Google Chrome extension automates collecting IPO information from the NASDAQ website.

-##Overview:
+## Overview:

-This Google Chrome Extension uses version 3 of the Google Chrome Extension manifest and API.
+Uses version 3 of the Google Chrome Extension manifest and API.

-###Running the extension
+### Running the extension

 This extension automates collecting data from the NASDAQ exchange website regarding initial public offerings (IPOs).
 The extension is activated by clicking on the extension icon to initiate an action on the NASDAQ IPO web page: